-If we or any of our partners were to initiate legal proceedings against a third party to enforce a patent related to one of our products or services, the defendant in such litigation could counterclaim that our patent is invalid and/or unenforceable.
-In patent litigation in the U.S., defendant counterclaims alleging invalidity and/or unenforceability are commonplace, as are validity challenges by the defendant against the subject patent or other patents before the USPTO.
+If we or any of our partners were to initiate legal proceedings against a third party to enforce a patent related to one of our products or services, the defendant in such litigation could counterclaim that our patent is invalid and/or unenforceability are commonplace, as are validity challenges by the defendant against the subject patent or other patents before the USPTO.
 Grounds for a validity challenge could be an alleged failure to meet any of several statutory requirements, including lack of novelty, obviousness or non-enablement, failure to meet the written description requirement, indefiniteness, and/or failure to disclose the best mode or to claim patent eligible subject matter.
-Grounds for an unenforceability assertion could be an allegation that someone connected with prosecution of the patent intentionally withheld material information from the USPTO, or made a misleading statement, during prosecution.
-Additional grounds for an unenforceability assertion estivate or patent rights, and an allegation of incorrect inventorship with deceptive intent.
+Grounds for a unenforceability assertion could be an allegation that someone connected with prosecution of the patent intentionally withheld material information from the USPTO, or made a misleading statement, during prosecution.
+Additional grounds for an unenforceability assertion include an allegation of misuse or anticompetitive use of patent rights, and an allegation of incorrect inventorship with deceptive intent.
 Third parties may also raise similar claims before the USPTO even outside the context of litigation.
 The outcome is unpredictable following legal assertions of invalidity and unenforceability.
 With respect to the validity question, for example, we cannot be certain that no invalidating prior art existed of which we and the patent examiner were unaware during prosecution.
 These assertions may also be based on information known to us or the Patent Office.
-If a defendant or third party were to prevail on a legal assertion of invalidity and/or unenforceability, we would lose at least part, and perhaps all, of the claims of the challenged patent.
+If a defendant or third party were to prevail on a legal assertion of invalidity, we would lose at least part, and perhaps all, of the claims of the challenged patent.
 Such a loss of patent protection would or could have a material adverse impact on our business.